csula/cs590-fall-2015/README.md

 ## Announcements

+**12/29/2015**

+All after discussion with some students online, I am going to relax the third assignment and remove the SPA requirement.
+You are welcome to implement the solution as you see fit without the SPA requirement.

+Also you do not have to complete the assignments by Sunday/Monday.
+You can submit it next week (12/4, 12/5, 12/7).
+The final "exam" (12/12/2015) will be demoing the final assignment (hw4 and project, which is cleaning up of the 4th assignment and adding some additional features of your choosing).

 **12/28/2015**

 All a number of you are feeling a tremendous amount of pain with the third homework assignments.
 I feel your pain.
 Let us discuss ways in which we can make it simpler and achievable.